Anne Fontaine (designer)

-Anne Fontaine (born 1 November 1971) is a Paris-based fashion designer of ready-to-wear for women, businesswoman and ecologist.
+Anne Adélia Cristina Maria Tereza Fontaine (born 1 November 1971) is a Paris-based fashion designer of ready-to-wear for women, businesswoman and ecologist.
 Fontaine is the creative director of the Anne Fontaine brand and the President of the Anne Fontaine Foundation.

 Early life and education

 Fontaine was born and raised in Rio de Janeiro, the daughter of MP Waas and LA Costa Moreira.

 Fontaine attended the Santa Marcelina school in Rio de Janeiro.
-She then attended Universidade Gama Filho.
+She then attended Universidade Gama Filho (UGF).
 Fontaine has stated that an experience living for six months with the Canela tribe in Amazonia was seminal towards developing her interest in preserving the environment.
 At the age of 18, Fontaine moved to France to study biology.

 Career

 Early work

 Fontaine has stated that she began drawing and sketching clothes at a young age.
 The inspiration for the first collection of white shirts came after she discovered a trunk of white shirts in the attic of the family home of her husband, Ari Zlotkin.
 At that time Zlotkin was managing his family business manufacturing men's white shirts, based in Honfleur, Normandy.